savan-samani/java-challenge/readme.md

 - added comments in service for batter method understanding
 - added some Unit test code (could add more code for other operations if have time)

+#### Last changes
+- to handle API response used Response Entity
+- added more Unit tests
+- tried to add caching (in progress)

 #### Your experience in Java

 - I have 5 years experience in Java and I around 3 years of experiance in Spring Boot